barryclark/jekyll-now/Data Science.md

 [Solution](https://github.com/princeklat03/Reinforcement-Learning/blob/main/Reinforcement%20Learning.ipynb)

 ## Project 2: Unsupervised Image Seqmentation
-<p>Objective:<br<br>
+<p>Objective:<br><br>

 Use k-means clustering for image segmentation and to identify dominant color in the image.<br>
 Question:<br><br>

 Display the image “dog.jpeg”.
-Convert the image in to numpy array,so that it can be used in further processing<br>
+Convert the image in to numpy array, so that it can be used in further processing<br>
 Find out the dimensions of the image and convert it in to a two-dimensional array<br>
 Use kmeans clustering with k set to 5 and cluster the image<br>
 Predict the cluster label of every pixel in the image and plot it back as an image<br>
-Find out the three dominant color in the image</p>
+Find out the five dominant color in the image</p>
 [Solution](https://github.com/princeklat03/Unsupervised_Learning/blob/main/Unsupervised%20Learning.ipynb)

 ## Project 3: Time Series Analysis
-<p>Domain –SEA Transportation focus –forecast demand Business challenge/requirement <br><br>
+<p>Domain – SEA Transportation focus –forecast demand Business challenge/requirement <br><br>

 SeaPort is the largest operator of Sea Planes across sea shores in Europe.<br>
 SeaPort doesn't have planes of their own, rather they lease themon a short-term basis based on passenger traffic.
 You as an ML expert have to builda model to forecast the demand (passenger traffic) of traffic.<br><br>